 Cardiometabolic Screening

 The cardiometabolic test provides a comprehensive look into cardiovascular health.
 It measures cholesterol levels and assesses for diabetes and inflammation.
-This assessment can help evaluate endothelial function and the associated conditions such as ED, atherosclerosis, and other cardiovascular diseases that deficiencies in NO levels might affect.
+This assessment can help evaluate endothelial function and the associated conditions such as ED, atherosclerosis, and other cardiovascular concerns that low NO levels might affect.

 Blood Clotting Factors

-Deficiencies in NO can lead to blood clotting disorders.
-Therefore, testing would be recommended to assess these risk factors if you have symptoms associated with NO deficiency and risk for blood clotting disorders.
+Low levels of NO can be linked to blood clotting disorders.
+Therefore, testing might be considered to assess these risk factors if you have symptoms associated with low NO levels and risk for blood clotting disorders.
 Prothrombin measures the time it takes for blood to clot and can help assess for blood clots.

 Hormone Panel

 The DUTCH complete panel assesses 35 different hormones and neurotransmitters.
-NO deficiencies can lead to hormone and neurotransmitter signaling disruptions, in which testing for these levels would be recommended to evaluate for any associated symptoms or conditions such as ED in men.
+Low NO levels can lead to hormone and neurotransmitter signaling disruptions, in which testing for these levels might be considered to evaluate for any associated symptoms or conditions such as ED in men.
 Low testosterone levels, vascular issues, or a mix of both can cause ED.
 If NO is suspected, this test can also provide measurements of neurotransmitters that may be affected.

 [signup]